 Part of my job involves revising our SQL Server architecture.
-My plan includes the addition of a read-only reporting SQL pair for non-critical enquiries and reports.
+My plan includes the addition of a read-only reporting SQL pair for non-critical inquiries and reports.
 This allows the heavy and unpredictable load from reporting away from from the primary SQL pair responsible for critical operations (shipping orders).

 The reporting SQL pair needed to be rebuilt so the subscriptions were removed whilst they were being rebuilt.
 Within three days our primary servers were out of disk space and we had a problem that needed to be solved quickly.